 3. Interactive Brokers

 Interactive Brokers has been around for almost 40 years and remains one of the top brokers for foreign accounts.
 The members of Interactive Brokers are credited with brining handheld computers to the floor and thus revolutionizing trading as we know it.
-They have continued to dominate the markets in the amount of traders that place orders through their system.
+They have continued to dominate the markets in the number of traders that place orders through their system.

-If you are trading out of the United States Interactive Brokers is your go to brokerage.
+If you are trading out of the United States Interactive Brokers is your go-to brokerage.
 They have access to 100 different markets in 30 different countries.
 They are regulated by the SEC, FINRA, NYSE, SFA, and multiple regulatory bodies making them one of the most regulated brokerages for foreign accounts.

 Interactive Brokers has one of the lowest commission rates in the business but there are a few caveats.
 For option traders you are looking at no base charge and $0.50 per contract which is an amazing commission structure that won't be beat.
 However, if you are not an active trader you will be hit with lots of hidden fees.
 You need to spend at least $30.00 in commissions to waive most of the fees.
 Otherwise you will be charged a minimum fee for inactivity, real-time quote fee and platform fee.
 Most traders shouldn't have trouble hitting the minimum in commissions if you are trading regularly or with any size.